Urine CultureSkip to the navigation

-Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
+Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form (What is a PDF document?).

-You will be asked to collect a clean-catch midstream urine sample for testing.
-The first urine of the day is preferred because bacterial levels will be higher.
+You may be asked to collect a clean-catch midstream urine sample for testing.
+The first urine of the day is best because bacterial levels will be higher.

 This method helps protect the urine sample from germs that are normally found on the penis or vagina.

-Collecting a urine sample does not cause pain.
+Collecting a urine sample does not cause problems.

-A urine culture is a test to detect and identify organisms (usually bacteria) that may be causing a urinary tract infection (UTI).
+A urine culture is a test to find germs (such as bacteria) in the urine that can cause an infection.
 Urine culture results are usually ready in 1 to 3 days.
-Some organisms take longer to grow in the culture; for this reason, results may not be available for several days.
+But some germs take longer to grow in the culture.
+So results may not be available for several days.

 Organisms (usually bacteria) grow in the culture.
 The culture result is positive.

 A count of 100,000 or more bacteria per milliliter (mL) of urine may be caused by an infection.
-A count ranging from 100 to 100,000 could be either caused by infection or by contamination of the sample (you may need a repeat urine culture).
-If the count is 100 or less, infection is unlikely; however, a count of 100 or less may also be seen if you are already taking antibiotics.
+A count ranging from 100 to 100,000 could be caused either by infection or by contamination of the sample.
+You may need to repeat the urine culture.
+If the count is 100 or less, infection is unlikely.
+But you may have a count of 100 or less if you are already taking antibiotics.

 If test results are positive, sensitivity testing may be done to help make decisions about treatment.

-Reasons you may not be able to have the test or why the results may not be helpful include:
+You may not be able to have the test, or the results may not be helpful, if: